-THEREFORE, BE IT RESOLVED, That the St. Louis County Board supports continued participation in the Minnesota State Auditor's Performance Measurement Program;
+THEREFORE, BE IT RESOLVED, That the St. Louis County Board supports continued

-RESOLVED FURTHER, That St. Louis County will continue to report the results of the performance measures to its citizenry by the end of the year through publication, direct mailing, posting on the city and county websites, or through a public hearing at which the budget and levy will be discussed and public input allowed;
+RESOLVED FURTHER, That St. Louis County will continue to report the results of the performance measures to its citizenry by the end of the year through publication, direct mailing, posting on the city's/county's website, or through a public hearing at which the budget and levy will be discussed and public input allowed;

-RESOLVED FURTHER, That the St. Louis County Board approves submission of the 2015 St. Louis County Performance Measures Report found in County Board File No. 60139.
+RESOLVED FURTHER, That the St. Louis County Board approves submission of the 2016 St.

+Louis County Performance Measures Report found in County Board File No. 60389.

-Commissioner Boyle moved the adoption of the Resolution and it was declared adopted upon the following vote: Yeas - Commissioners Jewell, Boyle, Dahlberg, Rukavina, Nelson, Raukar and Chair Stauber - 7 Nays - None
+Commissioner Nelson moved the adoption of the Resolution and it was declared adopted upon the following vote: Yeas - Commissioners Boyle, Dahlberg, Rukavina, Stauber, Nelson and Vice-Chair Jewell - 6 Nays - None